Vowel length: Origin

 Vowel length may often be traced to assimilation.
 In Australian English, the second element [ə] of a diphthong [eə] has assimilated to the preceding vowel, giving the pronunciation of bared as [beːd], creating a contrast with the short vowel in bed [bed].

-Another common source is the vocalization of a consonant such as the voiced velar fricative [ɣ] or voiced palatal fricative or even an approximant, as the English 'r'.
-A historically-important example is the laryngeal theory, which states that long vowels in the Indo-European languages were formed from short vowels, followed by any one of the several "laryngeal" sounds of Proto-Indo-European (conventionally written h1, h2 and h3).
+Another common source is the vocalization of a consonant such as the voiced velar fricative [ɣ] or voiced palatal fricative or, in fact, an approximant (such as the typical realisation of the English diaphoneme /r/).
+A historically important example is the laryngeal theory, which states that long vowels in the Indo-European languages were formed from short vowels, followed by any one of the several "laryngeal" sounds of Proto-Indo-European (conventionally written h1, h2 and h3).
 When a laryngeal sound followed a vowel, it was later lost in most Indo-European languages, and the preceding vowel became long.
 However, Proto-Indo-European had long vowels of other origins as well, usually as the result of older sound changes, such as Szemerényi's law and Stang's law.

 Vowel length may also have arisen as an allophonic quality of a single vowel phoneme, which may have then become split in two phonemes.
 For example, the Australian English phoneme /æː/ was created by the incomplete application of a rule extending /æ/ before certain voiced consonants, a phenomenon known as the bad–lad split.
 An alternative pathway to the phonemicization of allophonic vowel length is the shift of a vowel of a formerly-different quality to become the short counterpart of a vowel pair.
 That too is exemplified by Australian English, whose contrast between /a/ (as in duck) and /aː/ (as in dark) was brought about by a lowering of the earlier /ʌ/.

 Estonian, a Finnic language, has a rare phenomenon in which allophonic length variation has become phonemic after the deletion of the suffixes causing the allophony.
 Estonian had already inherited two vowel lengths from Proto-Finnic, but a third one was then introduced.
 For example, the Finnic imperative marker *-k caused the preceding vowels to be articulated shorter.
 After the deletion of the marker, the allophonic length became phonemic, as shown in the example above.